Bird's Eye Chili vs Siling Labuyo: Generic Name or Filipino Table Heat?

 Siling Labuyo

-Siling Labuyo behaves like the perennial it is - given warm temperatures and decent soil, it will grow into a shrubby plant 2–4 feet tall that produces prolifically for multiple seasons.
-In USDA zones 10–12, it overwinters without intervention.
+Siling Labuyo behaves like the perennial it is, given warm temperatures and decent soil, it will grow into a shrubby plant 2 to 4 feet tall that produces prolifically for multiple seasons.
+In USDA zones 10 to 12, it overwinters without intervention.

-Start seeds indoors 8–10 weeks before transplant, maintaining soil temperature around 80–85°F for germination.
-C. frutescens varieties can be slower to sprout than annuum types - patience matters here.
+Start seeds indoors 8 to 10 weeks before transplant, maintaining soil temperature around 80 to 85°F for germination.
+Capsicum frutescens varieties can be slower to sprout than annuum types, patience matters here.

-Full sun is non-negotiable: 6–8 hours minimum.
+Full sun is non-negotiable: 6 to 8 hours minimum.
 The plant tolerates drought better than waterlogging, so err toward underwatering once established.

 Origin & background